THE

 Familiar faces

-The same facilitators each week, so trust gets built over time.
+The same facilitators each time, so trust gets built over time.

 Group, not solo